ikoniaris/honeyd-viz/README.md

 Honeyd-Viz is a full featured script to visualize statistics from a Honeyd honeypot.

-It uses the Libchart PHP chart drawing library by Jean-Marc Trémeaux, QGoogleVisualizationAPI PHP Wrapper for Google's Visualization API by Thomas Schäfer, RedBeanPHP library by Gabor de Mooij and geoPlugin's geolocation technology (geoplugin.com).
+It uses the Libchart PHP chart drawing library by Jean-Marc Trémeaux, QGoogleVisualizationAPI PHP Wrapper for Google’s Visualization API by Thomas Schäfer, RedBeanPHP library by Gabor de Mooij and geoPlugin’s geolocation technology (geoplugin.com).

 REQUIREMENTS:
 -------------